AsciiDoc Working Group Charter

 - Eclipse Foundation Technology Compatibility Kit License

-With the exception of Guest members as described below, an entity must be at least a Solutions Member of the Eclipse Foundation, have executed the Eclipse AsciiDoc Participation Agreement once defined, and adhere to the requirements set forth in this Charter to participate.
+With the exception of Guest members as described below, an entity must be at least a Contributing Member of the Eclipse Foundation, have executed the AsciiDoc Participation Agreement, and adhere to the requirements set forth in this Charter to participate.

 There are three classes of AsciiDoc Working Group membership - Partner, Commiter, and Guest.
 Each of these classes is described in detail below.